 Restricted Access Lots

-8 a.m. to 5 p.m. visitor parking for the Stitzer Welcome Center in Judd Gymnasia
+8 a.m. to 4 p.m.
+Monday - Friday visitor parking for Admissions and the Stitzer Welcome Center located in Judd Gymnasia.

 Lots 4, 10, and 19:

-8 a.m. to 5 p.m. parking for faculty and staff
+8 a.m. to 5 p.m.
+Monday-Friday Faculty and Staff parking only.

 Lots 12 and 14:

-- Please place the permit on the inside window of your vehicle as illustrated on the permit.
+- Please place the permit inside the window of your vehicle.